jhlagado/firth/README.md

 Forth has been described as a "bottom-up" language because it builds up directly from a small number of assembly language primitives without imposing a significant number of abstractions.
 Forth can be bootstrapped to run from less than 2K of assembly language.
 Most of the Forth system is written in Forth itself.

 Forth is self-hosting which means that it is possible to write and edit code within the Forth system itself as opposed to targeting it from another system.
-Forth's abstraction is easy to understand, simplifies the process of writing for the CPU and, unlike conventional compiler languages, imposes very in the way of system overhead.
+Forth's abstractions are easy to understand and they simplify the process of writing for the CPU.
+Unlike conventional compiler languages, Forth imposes very in the way of system overhead.

 So why Forth?
-Because Forth can be written from a low base of assembly language it becomes a relative simple task to get Forth running on diverse range of CPUs.
-Fort is very portable.
-Forth irons out the quirks and differences between instruction sets and presents the developer with a much smaller programming surface than assembly language does.
+Because Forth can be written from a low base of assembly language, it becomes a relatively simple task to get Forth running on diverse range of CPUs.
+Forth is portable.
+It irons out the quirks and differences between instruction sets and presents the developer with a much smaller programming surface than assembly language does.
 Forth unifies many low level programming tasks.

 Forth is lightweight.
 Even a language designed for systems programming such as C is much more "high-level" than Forth and adds considerably more overhead in terms of program size, memory size and computational overhead.
 Forth programs are extremely compact and are often smaller than the same code written in assembly language.

 There is a cost to this compactness however.
 Forth is usually slower than assembly but not greatly so.
-Forth is pretty fast and comparable with compiled high-level languages.
+Forth is pretty fast and favourably comparable with compiled high-level languages.
 On some CPUs, Forth can be as efficient as machine code itself.
-This is not the case with 8-bit CPUs however but Forth does still significantly improve the productivity of programmers who target the Z80.
+This is not the case with 8-bit CPUs however but Forth does significantly improve the productivity of programmers who target the Z80.

 Forth integrates well with assembly language and offers the developer the ability to drop back down to assembly for performance sensitive sections of code.
 Forth never takes the developer far "from the metal".
-It does however offer them structured flow control and a unified approach to parameter passing which are features more normally associated with high-level languages.
+It does however offer them structured flow control and a unified approach to parameter passing which are features that are normally associated with high-level languages.
 Forth brings structured programming to low-level programming.

 ### Data stack

 Forth is similar to other languages in that it uses a stack to send parameters to subroutines.
-Forth is unusual though in that it separates the manipulation of the stack from the subroutine calls.
+Forth is unusual though in that it separates the manipulation of the stack from the subroutine calls themselves.
 It also uses the stack to return results from subroutines.
 In Forth a subroutine may return multiple results on the stack.

 By interleaving stack manipulation with subroutine calls Forth has developed in an unusual style.
 It's syntax uses "reverse Polish" notation which means that it starts with the parameters and ends with the action to be performed on it.